Outsourcing Statistics 2026: 80+ Facts About the Global BPO & Philippines Industry

 If you’re making a business case for outsourcing to the Philippines, planning a budget, or researching the industry for any reason, this is the most current consolidated data set available.

-Last updated: March 2026.
-Sources: IBPAP, Philippine Statistics Authority, EF English Proficiency Index, Grand View Research, Deloitte Global Outsourcing Survey, IBPAP IT-BPM Roadmap 2028.
+Last updated: April 2026.
+Sources: IBPAP, Philippine Statistics Authority, EF English Proficiency Index, Grand View Research, Deloitte Global Outsourcing Survey, IBPAP IT-BPM Roadmap 2028, Mordor Intelligence, Wishup 2026 VA Industry Report.

 1. Global Outsourcing Market Statistics